COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

 _**Data update schedule during winter holidays**_
-After our Thursday data update on December 17, we will move to a weekly Wednesday updating schedule during the university winter break: December 23, December 30, and January 6, 2020.
+After this update, we will temporarily move to a weekly Wednesday updating schedule during the university winter break: December 23, December 30, and January 6, 2020.
 Please contact us if you have any questions during this time.

+### December 17, 2020 (4:24 pm PST)
+**_Dataset updates_**
+As of today, we have fully transitioned 28 states to the dataset format inclusive of levels of restrictions for businesses and schools, as well as variables that more directly reflecting what locations certain policies apply to.
+These states are Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Montana, New Mexico, New Jersey, New York, North Dakota, Oklahoma, Oregon South Dakota, Utah, Vermont, Washington, Wisconsin.
+States and/or policy types (e.g., Quarantine in Connecticut, Massachusetts, and Pennyslvania) that have been transitioned to this format are coded as 1 under "ReReviewed."

+**_State updates for both datasets_**
+In the dataset "USstatesCov19distancingpolicyBETA.csv", we have updated or added entries for the following states: Arkansas, California, Illinois, Indiana, Mississippi, New Hampshire, New Jersey, and Rhode Island.

+In the dataset "USstatesCov19distancingpolicy.csv", we have updated or added entries for the following states: Arkansas, Illinois, Indiana, Mississippi, New Hampshire, New Jersey, and Rhode Island.

+In both datasets, please refer to "LastUpdatedNotes" for entries with 20201215 and 20201216 under "LastUpdated" for information the updates; if they are new entries, they will not have any notes.

 ### December 15, 2020 (9:41 am PST)
 _Our apologies for the delayed data update_